CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-What position did Mother Ann Lee take during the American Revolutionary War?
+What position did Ann Lee and the Shakers take during the American Revolutionary War?

 WITNESS